Tag Archives: #truelovescam

 Sociopaths Pretend to Love Their Children

-So, as part seem normal and like a great person – in order to continue getting away with their bad behavior and cover what they really think and feel… a part of their persona is to pretend to love their kids, especially when other people are watching.
-They put on this show in an effort to convince someone else that they’re a great person, and normal.
+A part of the standard sociopathic persona is to pretend to love their kids, especially when other people are watching.
+They put on this show to convince someone else that they’re a great person and normal.

-Posing as a loving parent is meant to hook or to influence other’s opinions of them in a positive way.
-Sociopaths (narcissists) do nothing genuinely kind or caring for their kids. the kids are a tool, an object just as adults are.
+Posing as a loving parent is meant to influence others’ opinions of them as a good person.
+A trustworthy person, a loving and kind person: A normal person.
+Sociopaths do nothing genuinely kind or caring for their kids.
+The kids are a tool, an object, just as adults are.

 do sociopaths love their kids

-Most people don’t do bad things to children.
-There’s no end to what a sociopath might do since they’re without stops, boundaries or limits because of the limited functionality of their brains.
+Sadly, the kids are a tool, a cover, a respectability facade, a gateway to “more”.
+There’s no end to what a sociopath might do since they’re without stops, boundaries, or limits because of the limited functionality of their brains.

-Since narc-predators (sociopaths) make no caring connection to any living being, they also have no conscience.
-Kids, just as adults and all others, are seen as if they’re paper doll cutouts to make use of as they desire…little toys laid out on the floor.
+Since parasitic predators are unable biologically and physiologically to make a caring connection to any living being, they also have no conscience.
+You could say that kids, just as anyone else around them, are seen as paper dolls to make use of as they desire.
+Little toys strewn out on the floor to pick up or toss aside as needed.

 There Are No Limits to Their Lack of Humanity